 During the reporting year, 11 residential units were permitted within the Cliftonville Development Plan area.
-No family housing units were lost during the reporting year.
+One residential dwelling was lost, contrary to policy CV2, and sub divided to provided tourist accommodation.

 Indicator 28: Number of residential schemes including the provision of flats granted planning permission